 The Company has 10,000,000 shares of preferred stock authorized.
-Of that amount, the Company has 640,000 shares of Series A Mandatory Redeemable Preferred ("MRP") Stock authorized and 640,000 shares are outstanding at February 28, 2014.
+Of that amount, the Company has 640,000 shares of Series A Mandatory Redeemable Preferred ("MRP") Stock authorized and 640,000 shares are outstanding at August 31, 2014.
 The MRP Stock has a liquidation value of \$25.00 per share plus any accumulated but unpaid distributions, whether or not declared.
 Holders of the MRP Stock are entitled to receive cash interest payments each quarter at a fixed rate until maturity.
 The MRP Stock is not listed on any exchange or automated quotation system.

 The MRP Stock has rights determined by the Board of Directors.
-Except as otherwise indicated in the Company's Charter or Bylaws, or as otherwise required by law, the holders of MRP Stock have voting rights equal to the holders of common stock (one vote per MRP share) and will vote together with the holders of shares of common stock as a single class except on matters affecting only the holders of preferred stock or the holders of any preferred stock (including MRP Stock), voting separately as a single class, have the right to elect at least two directors at all times.
+Except as otherwise indicated in the Company's Charter or Bylaws, or as otherwise required by law, the holders of MRP Stock have voting rights equal to the holders of common stock (one vote per MRP share) and will vote together with the holders of shares of common stock as a single class except on matters affecting only the holders of preferred stock or the holders of common stock.
+The 1940 Act requires that the holders of any preferred stock (including MRP Stock), voting separately as a single class, have the right to elect at least two directors at all times.

 The estimated fair value of MRP Stock was calculated, for disclosure purposes, by discounting future cash flows by a rate equal to the current U.S. Treasury rate with an equivalent maturity date, plus either 1) the spread between the interest rate on recently issued preferred stock and the U.S. Treasury rate with a similar maturity date or 2) if there has not been a recent preferred stock issuance, the spread between the AA corporate finance debt rate and the U.S. Treasury rate with an equivalent maturity date plus the spread between the fixed rates of the MRP Stock and the AA corporate finance debt rate.
 The estimated fair value in the table below is a Level 2 valuation within the fair value hierarchy.
-The following table shows the mandatory redemption date, fixed rate, number of shares outstanding, aggregate liquidation preference and estimated fair value as of February 28, 2014.
+The following table shows the mandatory redemption date, fixed rate, number of shares outstanding, aggregate liquidation preference and estimated fair value as of August 31, 2014.

-Series Mandatory Redemption Date Fixed Rate Shares Outstanding Aggregate Liquidation Preference Estimated Fair Value Series A December 15, 2018 4.29% 640,000 \$ 16,000,000 \$ 16.604.092

-The MRP Stock is redeemable in certain circumstances at the option of the Company.
-Under the Investment Company Act of 1940, the Company may not declare dividends or make other distributions on shares of common stock or purchases of such shares if, at the time of the declaration, distribution or purchase, asset coverage with respect to the outstanding MRP Stock would be less than 200 percent.
+Series Mandatory Redemption Date Fixed Rate Shares Outstanding Aggregate Liquidation Preference Estimated Fair Value Series A December 15, 2018 4.29% 640,000 \$ 16,000,000 \$ 16,817,441 dividends or make other distributions on shares of common stock or purchases of such shares if, at the time of the declaration, distribution or purchase, asset coverage with respect to the outstanding MRP Stock would be less than 200 percent.
 The MRP Stock is also subject to a mandatory redemption if the Company fails to meet an asset coverage ratio of at least 225 percent as determined in accordance with the 1940 Act or a rating agency basic maintenance amount if such failure is not waived or cured.
-At February 28, 2014, the Company was in compliance with asset coverage covenants and basic maintenance covenants for its MRP Stock.
+At August 31, 2014, the Company was in compliance with asset coverage covenants and basic maintenance covenants for its MRP Stock.